Sksandy17/Leetcode-Series/README.md

 - Approach: Find the maximum candies, then check whether each kid's candies + extraCandies is greater than or equal to the maximum.
 - Time Complexity: O(n)
 - Space Complexity: O(n)

+### 14.Find Numbers with Even Number of Digits

+- Difficulty Level: Easy
+- Language: Java
+- Approach: Count the digits of each number using a loop and increment the result when the digit count is even.
+- Time Complexity: O(n x d)
+- Space Complexity: O(1)